-Contrary to popular believe, hemp seeds have no intoxicating effect and therefore are freely available.
+Contrary to popular belief, hemp seeds have no intoxicating effect and therefore are freely available.
 However, the small seeds are full of health-promoting ingredients.
 For example, they are rich in essential amino acids and good fatty acids.
-That is why they also belong to the so-called super foods.
-The possible uses of hemp seeds are diverse, because they are not only healthy but they also taste good.
+That is why they also belong to the so-called superfoods.
+The possible uses of hemp seeds are diverse because they are not only healthy but they also taste good.
 They enrich muesli and porridge in the morning as well as a light and fresh salad for lunch.

 What Can Hemp Seeds Do For You?